Tracardi/tracardi-api/docs/plugins/tutorial/part2.md

-# Part 2: Configure plugin in Tracardi
+# Part 2: Configuring the plugin in Tracardi

 In the next part of our tutorial, we will learn how to configure a plugin and how to add a configuration form to that plugin.